|Investigation of Autophagy-Related Gene Expressions in the Rat Model of Parkinson Disease|

 |Zohreh Golmohammadi1, Ali Noori-Zadeh2, Farzad Rajaei3, Leila Darabi3, Hatef Ghasemi Hamidabadi4, Hojjat-Allah Abbaszadeh5,6, Salar Bakhtiyar7, Mohammad Amin Abdollahifar8, Shahram Darabi3|

 |1Student Research Committee, Faculty of Medicine, Qazvin University of Medical Sciences, Qazvin, Iran

 2Department of Clinical Biochemistry, Faculty of Paramedicine, Ilam University of Medical Sciences, Ilam, Iran

 3Cellular and Molecular Research Center, Qazvin University of Medical Sciences, Qazvin, Iran

 4Department of Anatomy and Cell Biology, Faculty of Medicine, Mazandaran University of Medical Sciences, Sari, Iran

-Keywords : 6-Hydroxydopamine, ATG 101, Autophagy, Oxidative stress, Parkinson's Disease
+Keywords : 6-Hydroxydopamine, ATG 101, Autophagy, Oxidative stress, Parkinson disease

 Results: Apomorphine-induced rotation test indicated significant contralateral rotations in the rat model group.
-Using RT-PCR, in the induction group, ATG101 did not express and ATG13, ATG14L, and VPS34 genes were downregulated in comparison with control groups.
-Furthermore, Western blotting showed that ATG101 protein does not express in the model group.
+Using RT-PCR, in the induction group, ATG101 was not expressed and ATG13, ATG14L, and VPS34 genes were downregulated in comparison with the control groups.
+Furthermore, Western blotting showed that ATG101 protein was not expressed in the model group.

 Cite By, Google Scholar